vespa-engine/documentation/documentation/tutorials/blog-recommendation.md

 At this point, the vectors with latent factors can be added to posts and users.

-## Add vectors to search definitions using tensors
+## Add vectors to schemas using tensors

 Modern machine learning applications often make use of large, multidimensional feature spaces and perform complex operations on those features, such as in